-The basilica was commissioned in 525 by Bishop Ecclesius, who had just returned from Constantinople, from where much of the stone material used was brought.
-Thanks to the considerable sum of 26 thousand gold coins allocated by Giuliano Argentario, the basilica was consecrated by Archbishop Maximian in 547.
+The basilica was commissioned during the Gothic kingdom, in the years of Bishop Ecclesius (525-526 AD).
+Thanks to the considerable sum of 26 thousand gold coins allocated by banker Giuliano Argentario, the basilica was ended just 20 years later, during Justinian’s rule.

 It was consecrated by Archbishop Maximian in 547 AD to St. Vitale, a martyr of the first centuries of Christianity.